Unit 3: Advanced Topics & Disease Prevention¶

 Here's the mental image that might help: Think of health like building a house.
 Sleep, nutrition, exercise, stress management, connection: those are the foundation, the walls, the roof.
 Supplements?
 They're more like nice curtains.
 Curtains can make a house look better, but they can't hold up a house that's falling apart.

-So when a client is obsessing over their supplement stack but sleeping five hours a night, eating mostly ultra-processed foods, and never exercising?
-You already know the answer.
-The curtains aren't the problem.
+So when a client is obsessing over their supplement stack but sleeping five hours a night, eating mostly ultra-processed foods, and never exercising, you already know the answer: the curtains aren't the problem.

 Key phrase to remember: "This is nice-to-have, not need-to-have."

-What this means for your coaching
+What this means for your coaching¶

-• How's their sleep?
+- How's their sleep?
 (Seven to nine hours?
 Consistent timing?)

-• How's their nutrition?
+- How's their nutrition?
 (Adequate protein?
 Vegetables making regular appearances?
 Mostly whole foods?)

-• Are they exercising?
+- Are they exercising?
 (Any strength training?
 Regular movement?)

-• How's their stress?
+- How's their stress?
 (Chronic overwhelm?
 Or managing okay?)

-• Are they connected?
+- Are they connected?
 (Real relationships?
 Or isolated?)

 You don't need to grill them.
 Just stay curious.
 Because if any of these fundamentals are significantly off, that's where your coaching attention belongs first.

 Supplements are "extra credit": meaningful only after the basics are solid.
-And honestly?
-For most clients, addressing fundamentals will be so much more impactful that the supplement conversation becomes almost irrelevant.
+And honestly, for most clients, addressing fundamentals will be so much more impactful that the supplement conversation becomes almost irrelevant.

 [CHONK: The Core Stack: Evidence-Based Supplements]

-Understanding evidence levels
+Understanding evidence levels¶

 Here’s a simple approach to help you think about it.

-Evidence Level What It Means How to Present
+| Evidence Level | What It Means | How to Present |

-Strong Multiple large RCTs, meta-analyses, consistent results "Research consistently shows..."
+| Strong | Multiple large RCTs, meta-analyses, consistent results | "Research consistently shows..." |

-Moderate Some RCTs, consistent observational data "Evidence suggests..."
+| Moderate | Some RCTs, consistent observational data | "Evidence suggests..." |

-Preliminary Small studies, animal research, mechanistic plausibility "Early research indicates... but more study is needed"
+| Preliminary | Small studies, animal research, mechanistic plausibility | "Early research indicates... but more study is needed" |

-Speculative Mechanistic reasoning only, extrapolation from other findings Present very cautiously or not at all
+| Speculative | Mechanistic reasoning only, extrapolation from other findings | Present very cautiously or not at all |

-If these categories feel a bit abstract right now, that's okay.
-You'll get more comfortable with them as we keep coming back to them throughout the chapter.
+If these categories feel a bit abstract right now, that’s okay.
+You’ll get more comfortable with them as we keep coming back to them throughout the chapter.
+(You don’t have to memorize this all at once.)

-For DIY Learners
+| For DIY Learners |

-Applying this to yourself: Before taking any supplement, ask yourself: What's my evidence hierarchy?
-Have I solidified sleep (7+ hours)?
-Exercise (150+ min/week with strength training)?
-Nutrition basics (adequate protein, vegetables, limited UPFs)?
-Stress management?
+| Applying this to yourself: Before taking any supplement, try a quick self-check: Q: What’s my evidence hierarchy?
+Q: Have I solidified sleep (7+ hours), exercise (150+ min/week with strength training), nutrition basics (adequate protein, vegetables, limited UPFs), and stress management?
 If not, focus there first.
 The "fundamentals-first" principle applies to you, too.
-A $200/month supplement stack on top of 5 hours of sleep and no exercise is a poor investment.
+If you’re spending $200/month on a supplement stack while running on 5 hours of sleep and skipping exercise, you’re probably not getting much return on that investment.
+(No shame.
+This is a super common place people end up.) |

-Vitamin D
+Vitamin D¶

 Evidence Level: Moderate (for mortality); Strong (for deficiency correction)

-What research shows
+What research shows¶

 Five percent might not sound dramatic, but for a supplement, it’s actually meaningful.
 (Remember, we’re comparing to fundamentals that deliver 8-10 years of additional healthy life.
 Supplements play in a different league.)

-Protocol reference
+Protocol reference¶

 Research typically uses doses of 2,000 to 5,000 IU daily for adults.
 This aligns with what many longevity-focused physicians recommend.
 However, individual needs vary based on baseline status, sun exposure, body weight, and other factors.

-What this means for your client
+What this means for your client¶

-Vitamin D is one of the more evidence-based supplements, particularly for people who are deficient or at risk of deficiency.
-But it's not a magic bullet.
-The effect size is modest, and it doesn't replace fundamentals.
+Vitamin D is one of the more evidence-based supplements, particularly for people who are deficient or at risk of deficiency, but it’s not a magic bullet.
+The effect size is modest, and it doesn’t replace fundamentals.

-But here's what makes this hard
+But here's what makes this hard¶

 If your client knows they “should” take vitamin D but isn’t doing it, get curious: Is it a skills issue (they don’t know which form to buy or how much)?
 A motivation issue (they’re not convinced it matters for them personally)?
 Or a conditions issue (no routine to anchor it to, no access to testing)?